Stańczyk: Stańczyk in the arts

-Stańczyk was also one of Jan Matejko's favorite historical figures and he appears in a number of his paintings, such as in the Prussian Homage.
+Stańczyk was one of Jan Matejko's favorite historical figures and appears in a number of his paintings, such as Stańczyk, Hanging of the Sigismund Bell, and Prussian Homage.
 Matejko, giving the jester his own facial features, created the popular image of Stańczyk that is familiar to most modern Poles.
 The painter always depicted Stańczyk with a very concerned and reflective look on his face, in stark contrast to his cap and bells and other jester's gear.
 Matejko's vision of Stańczyk influenced the way other artists, such as Leon Wyczółkowski, later depicted the jester.

 The most notable appearance of Stańczyk in literature is in Stanisław Wyspiański's play Wesele (The Wedding) where the jester's ghost visits the Journalist, a character modeled after Rudolf Starzewski, editor of the Kraków-based paper Czas (Time), associated with the Stańczycy faction.
 In the play, Stańczyk accuses the Journalist, who calls the jester a "great man", of inactivity and passive acceptance of the nation's fate.
 At the end of their conversation, Stańczyk gives the Journalist his "caduceus" (the jester's marotte) and tells him to "stir the nation" but not to "tarnish the sacred things, for sacred they must remain".
 Thus Wyspiański reinforced Stańczyk's role as a symbol of patriotism and skeptical political wisdom.

+Stańczyk is also prominently featured in a 1908 painting entitled Reality by the Polish Symbolist painter Jacek Malczewski.